 The focus of this project is to monitor endangered African wildlife and assist in vital conservation efforts, with a special focus on the Big Five and large predators.
 Service Learning students are involved in a variety of research initiatives, gathering information in the field and assisting with computerized data-capturing which is shared with relevant researchers and authorities.
 Most of the data gathered supports the long-term objectives of wildlife trusts and foundations such as The African Lion & Environmental Research Trust and Save the Elephants.
 Conservation activities on the reserves may also include the removal of alien plant species, the creation of waterholes and wetlands, road clearing, and litter collection.
 This work is essential to the management of the reserve and to providing a safe environment for people and animals, whilst supporting balanced ecosystems.

 The minimum recommended duration for this program is 7 days.
 The maximum length is 14 days.

-- Carry out real and active research on animals to provide information for the wildlife trusts and organizations working in the area.
+- Carry out real and active wildlife monitoring research to provide crucial information for wildlife trusts and organizations working in the area.

 - Gain new knowledge and insight into Africa biodiversity and conservation.

 - Learn about African animals and how they fit into the ecological landscape of the greater Kruger region.